HWalker79

 Humans and Apes: Ancestry?

 If we shared a common ancestor and inherited the majority of our genes via that mechanism, then why do the genes produce such different outcomes in the chimp species vs. the human species?
 The surprising thing is not the similarities but the vast differences between us when our coding is 98% the same.
-The differences between us allows our species to be conscious, moral, spiritual, intelligent, purposeful, altruistic, conceptual; i.e. bearing the marks of the Maker, being the only species that was made in “the image of God”[13].
+The differences between us allows our species to be conscious, moral, spiritual, intelligent, purposeful, altruistic, conceptual, i.e. bearing the marks of the Maker, being the only species that was made in “the image of God”[13].

-How did God create life?
-If it was via evolution, then great – there is plenty of evidence to attest to it.
-If it was via creating outright ‘kinds’ in specific families of organisms, which then diversified via micro-evolution, then that is well within the realms of possibility.
-The teachings of the Bible hint in this direction and it avoids the issues that Darwin’s model has with explaining how the first life form came to be and then how all the diversity arose from that one lucky cell in a short period of time.
-If God created via a different, as yet unknown mechanism, then I can’t wait to hear all about it through new scientific discoveries.
-But I would argue that the fine-tuned Universe and Origin of Life needs an explanation that incorporates intelligence, consciousness, purposefulness, powerful intervention and meticulously planned design.
+This creation model avoids the issues that Darwin’s model has with explaining how the first life form came to be and then how all the diversity arose from that one lucky cell in a short period of time (yes, billions of years is considered short to achieve what Darwin argued for).
+I would argue that the finely-tuned Universe and Origin of Life needs an explanation that incorporates intelligence, consciousness, purposefulness, powerful intervention and meticulously planned design.
 None of this I find in Darwin’s model.

 “I praise you because I am fearfully and wonderfully made; your works are wonderful,